pinecone-io/pinecone-ts-client/README.md

 };
 ```

-To upsert some vectors, you can use the client like so.
+To upsert some records, you can use the client like so:

 ```typescript
 const pinecone = new Pinecone();